fencsik/ProbeTrack/00readme.txt

   replaced by driftsearch04)
 * driftsearch04: same as driftsearch03, but with a different set of comparison conditions
+* driftsearch05: test unidirectional motion at different levels of speed

 * flashtrack1: first FlashTrack study with either one target or one distractor flashing